History of Brunei: Conflict with the Spanish Empire

 Relations with Spain were far more hostile.
 From 1565 on, Spanish and Brunei forces engaged in a number of naval skirmishes, and in 1571, the Spanish, who had been sending expeditions from Mexico, succeeded in capturing Manila from the Brunei aristocracy that had been established there.
 Brunei raised several large fleets intending to recapture the city, but the campaigns, for various reasons, were never launched.
 (Note: The Chinese pirate Limahon attacked Manila in December 1574, but Brunei was unable to take advantage of the Spaniards' distraction.)
-In 1578, the Spanish took Sulu and in April attacked and captured Brunei itself, after demanding that the sultan cease proselytising in the Philippines and, in turn, allow Christian missionaries to be active in his kingdom.
-The Spaniards withdrew after suffering heavy losses due to an outbreak of cholera or dysentery.
-They were so weakened by the illness that they decided to abandon Brunei and return to Manila on 26 June 1578, after just 72 days.
+In 1578, the Spanish demanded that the sultan cease Islamic proselytising in the Philippines and, in turn, allow Christian missionaries into Brunei.
+In the resulting Castilian War, the Spanish took Sulu and in April captured Brunei itself.
+The Sultan of Brunei and the royal family had already retreated to Jerudong by arranging a strategy with brave warriors to drive out the Spanish and with the fighting spirit of the Brunei warriors, they had succeeded in defeating the Spanish after only 72 days of Domination and Spanish returned to Manila on 26 June 1578.
 The short-term damage to the sultanate was minimal, as Sulu regained its independence soon after.
 However, Brunei failed to regain a foothold on Luzon, with the island firmly in Spanish hands.
-The Bruneians in their war against Spain, were supported by Lascars and the Ottoman Caliphate.
-The Spanish were aware of this and complained to their king, relating how Turks and even Granadans (From the Emirate of Granada) assisted Borneans in their war against Spain.
-Muslim migration from the Ottoman Caliphate, Egypt, Mecca, and Arabia was so constant that Melchor Davalos complained to the Spanish King of their presence in Borneo and the Philippines.
+In their war against Spain, the Bruneians were supported by Lascars and the Ottoman Empire.
+The Spanish were aware of this and complained to their king, relating how Turks and even Granadans (from the Emirate of Granada) assisted Borneans in their war against Spain.
+Muslim migration from the Ottoman Empire, Egypt, and Arabia was so constant that Melchor Davalos complained to the Spanish King of their presence in Borneo and the Philippines.

 Persians and Arabs and Egyptians and Turks brought [Muhammad's] veneration and evil sect here, and even Moors from Tunis and Granada came here, sometimes in the armadas of Campson [Kait Bey], former Sultan of Cairo and King of Egypt...
-Thus it seems to me that these Moros of the Philippine Islands [are] mainly those who, as had been said, come from Egypt and Arabia and Mecca, and are their relatives, disciples and members, and every year they say that Turks come to Sumatra and Borneo, and to Ternate, where there are now some of those defeated in the famous battle which Señor Don Juan de Austria won.
+Thus it seems to me that these Moros of the Philippine Islands [are] mainly those who, as had been said, come from Egypt and Arabia and Mecca, and are their relatives, disciples, and members, and every year they say that Turks come to Sumatra and Borneo, and to Ternate, where there are now some of those defeated in the famous battle which Señor Don Juan de Austria won.